AgustaWestland CH-149 Cormorant Search and Rescue Helicopter Simulator

 Cessna 172 Fixed Wing Simulator

 Using the fuselage of a 1966 Cessna 172 Skyhawk our simulator is equipped with real gauges, sound, intercom and radios.
 ATC can be emulated and detailed scenarios involving other aircraft and changes in the flight conditions can be scripted and controlled.
-This simulator is being used to support ACE Lab research on cognitive health and pilot safety as well as research on glass cockpit technologies.
+This simulator is being used to support ACE Lab research on cognitive health and pilot safety as well as research on biometric indices of mental workload.

 The Microsoft Hololense Augmented Reality System.

 CASARA Virtual Trainer